Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Related Works

 \section{Related Works}

-Recently, many works advocate the use of blockchain as the momentous means of guaranteeing security and availability in FL.
-In this section, we review the related works from the perspective of blockchain-enabled FL, and summarize the state-of-art to highlight the novelty of our work.
+Recent studies emphasize the crucial role of blockchain in enhancing security and availability in FL.
+This section reviews these works, focusing on blockchain-enabled FL, and summarizes current advancements to underscore the novelty of our work.